As an ecommerce business, Net Promoter Score® might be the most powerful KPI in your CX toolkit.

 8. Analyze data based on customer segmentation

 NPS surveys make it very simple to segment your audience in order to tailor approaches and strategies.
 You can not perform a comprehensive analysis without drilling in to see what customers think.
-Originally, NPS segments customers into 3 categories: Promoters, Passives and Detractors.
+Originally, NPS segments customers into 3 categories: Promoters, Passives, and Detractors.
 And while this distribution of scores already gives you an idea as to how to approach them, there is much more to it.

-You may categorize audiences according to their purchasing patterns, product categories they mostly use, country, seniority or stage in their customer life cycle (for example set up a post-purchase and post-fulfillment NPS campaign).
+You may categorize audiences according to their purchasing patterns, product categories they mostly use, country, seniority, or stage in their customer life cycle (for example, set up a post-purchase and post-fulfillment NPS campaign).
 Measuring and monitoring NPS in the context of different variables allows you to identify which is the main cause of negative customer experiences to immediately address or what works best for specific groups – advantages you can build on.

-This would allow you to surface invaluable data for marketing and sales, as well as focus on delivering a unique service experience relevant for each customer segment.
+This would allow you to surface invaluable data for marketing and sales, as well as focus on delivering a unique service experience relevant to each customer segment.
 NPS gives you a good indication of what’s in store, but it’s crucial for you to analyze the collected data from different perspectives to see the whole picture.

 As it is all about customer experience, the provided feedback should be carefully analyzed to identify any struggles clients face and concentrate efforts on relevant aspects.
 If they complain about slow delivery in a specific geographic area, lack of support on a particular channel, correlate poor quality with a specific brand or abandoned carts with a glitch, you know exactly what you have to improve.
 Customers themselves will come up with suggestions on improving their experience, giving you additional insights into their needs.